Happy New Year,

 Subscribe (and UNLOCK the whole site) A single user annual subscription is £425 (+ VAT).

 - We keep YOU up to date in SME tax.

 - FULL access to www.rossmartin.co.uk: your firm's favourite TAX INTRANET containing over 3,500 actively maintained tax guides, briefings, toolkits and checklists.

 - Want to know more?
 Commission your own articles and checklists.

-- Structured CPD our detailed SME tax updates written for Advisers provide topical summaries and planning notes and our webcasts provide you with structured CPD at your desk.
+- Structured CPD our detailed SME tax updates "for Advisers Only" provide topical summaries and planning notes our webcasts provide you with structured CPD at your desk.

 - Regular client tax briefings: these cover the latest business and employment tax issues and are designed to assist you plan meetings and improve your client services.